Edit the Camera

 In the Render Editor, you can define the following options:

-Option Description Exposure Value (EV) Controls the camera's shutter speed.
+Exposure Value (EV) Controls the camera's shutter speed.
 Lower values result in brighter images.
 For an overly bright scene, use a positive value.
 For an overly dark scene, use a negative value.
-Depth of Field Adjust the camera focal point and the distance of the focal area.
+Depth of Field (Perspective Camera) Adjust the camera focal point and the distance of the focal area.
 Use a large DOF when you want the entire image to be sharp.
 Use a small DOF when you want to emphasize the subject and de-emphasize the foreground and background.
-By default, the camera is automatically focused on the closest point in the scene.Note: Depth of Field requires Display Mode to be set to Quality Render.- Focus Range %
+By default, the camera is automatically focused on the closest point in the scene.Note: Depth of Field requires Display Mode to be set to Quality Render or Performance Render.
+For the latter, it is available as an approximation.- Strength

 - Adjust the range of points that will stay in focus.
-A smaller range will blur more of the surrounding scene.
+A larger value will blur more of the surrounding scene, while a smaller value will diminish the blurring effect.

 - Manual Focus